gsri-18/BEE-102-2025-Assignment/README.md

 ## Notes
 - All scripts are compatible with Python 3.6+.
-- Outputs are organized in respective folders under `output_files/`, `data/`, and `figures/`.
+- Outputs are organized in respective folders under `output_files/`, `data/` etc.
-- Each notebook is self-contained with code, explanation, and result plots.
+- Notebooks are self-contained with code, explanation, and result plots.

 ---